Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 Currently the RRF configuration tool will not generate these homing GCODE files so they will need to be modified manually.

 If tuning fails, the M569.6 command will report an error.
 In this case, check the troubleshooting section below.

+### Caveats for Magnetic Encoders

+Magnetic encoders have a number of caveats that must be noted.
+Please read the following sections if you are using a magnetic encoder such as the Duet closed loop magnetic sensor, based on the AS5047D.

+**Motivation**

+The magnetic sensor requires a magnet to be positioned on the back of the motor shaft.
+It is incredibly difficult to align the centre of the magnet with the centre of rotation, so instead of requiring sub-mm precision assembly, the zeroing move measures how offset the magnet is, and then corrects for this in software.
+Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage such that it only has to be run once.
+Of course, if you change your drive, move your magnet, or even remove the magnetic sensor board and re-attach it, you must re-run this tuning move.

+**Running the move**

+To measure the offset, a full rotation of the motor is used.
+Unlike other tuning moves, you would be fine to disconnect the motor from the axis - the magnet offset isn't affected by load on the motor, unlike some other tuning parameters.

+Once you are satisfied that the motor can freely make up to 2 rotations (the motor first rotates to find the zero position, then makes 1 full rotation), run the following command:

+`M569.6 P##.# V2    ; Where P##.# is the driver address to tune`

+> This tuning move turns the motor very slowly to ensure eahc position is captured so will take a 5-10 minutes to complete.
+{.is-info}

+Once this has been performed once, the values should be written to non-volatile memory, and remembered each time the power is cycled.
+The tuning can be re-run by simply running the M569.6 ...
+V3 command again.

+From RRF 3.4.2 the firmware will output the highest deviation of expected positon vs encoder postion recorded.
+This is useful as a proxy for how centered the magnet is.

 ## PID Tuning